Different Dakota: SD State wins 1st FCS title over ND State - WHIZ News

 South Dakota State’s only previous FCS title game appearance was a last-minute loss to Sam Houston State in May 2021 after the lower-division season was pushed back to the spring because of the COVID-19 pandemic.
 The Jackrabbits beat NDSU in that abbreviated regular season, then again later that fall before a 23-21 win last October after overcoming a 21-7 halftime deficit in the Fargodome.

-There was an exchange of 44-yard touchdowns passes right before halftime.
-On a third-and-1 play, Gronowski went forward like he was going to try to run for the first down when he instead stopped for the line and threw to Mike Morgan all alone behind the entire defense.
-Miller then hit Eli Green for a 44-yard TD.
+There was an exchange of 44-yard TD passes right before halftime.
+Before Miller hit Eli Green for an NDSU score, Gronowski on a third-and-1 play went forward like he was going to try to run for the first down when he instead stopped and threw to Mike Morgan all alone behind the entire defense.

+“It means the world to me.
+And I’ve got to thank every single person that has helped me along this journey and the guys who played an awesome game,” Gronowski said of his comeback from the injury to being the game’s most outstanding player and winning a championship.
+“There’s no better feeling in the world.”

 THE TAKEAWAY